sizovs/sizovs.github.io/_posts/2022-07-22-the-red-line.md

 ---

 Imagine for a second you’re a CEO of your business, and you need a CTO.
-Would you be looking for someone who says "yes" to all your requests?
-A CTO that tries to please you at all costs, because you are paying well?
+Would you be looking for someone who says "yes" to all your whims?
+A CTO who tries to please you at all costs, because you are paying well?
 A "convenient" CTO afraid of confrontation?

 I don’t think so.